michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. Arise, go to Padan–aram, to the house of Bethuel thy mother’s father; and take thee a wife from thence of the daughters of Laban thy mother’s brother.

-3. And God Almighty bless thee, and make thee fruitful, and multiply thee, that thou mayest be a multitude of people;a multitude…: Heb. an assembly of people
+3. And God Almighty bless thee, and make thee fruitful, and multiply thee, that thou mayest be a multitude of people;

-4. And give thee the blessing of Abraham, to thee, and to thy seed with thee; that thou mayest inherit the land wherein thou art a stranger, which God gave unto Abraham.wherein…: Heb. of thy sojournings
+4. And give thee the blessing of Abraham, to thee, and to thy seed with thee; that thou mayest inherit the land wherein thou art a stranger, which God gave unto Abraham.

 5. And Isaac sent away Jacob: and he went to Padan–aram unto Laban, son of Bethuel the Syrian, the brother of Rebekah, Jacob’s and Esau’s mother.